joelparkerhenderson/decision-record/README.md

 The advantages of decision records tend to grow with team size, project expansion, integration opportunities, stakeholder involvement, long term maintenance, and evolution over time.

-For example, we use decision records with teams of dozens of people, across multiple departments, multiple partner organizations, and multiple-year projects that involve million-dollar budgets.
-With this kind of size scope, we prefer using some kinds of structured communication over just freeform notes.
+For example, we use decision records with large teams, and across multiple departments, and with multiple partner organizations, and on multiple-year projects, and million-dollar budgets.
+With this kind of size and scope, we prefer using some kinds of structured communication over just freeform notes.

+In practice, we also like using decision records because they encourage more participation among remote teammates, more asynchronous communication, more efficient evalation of options, and more summarization going forward.
+All of these aspects also help onboard new teammates because the decisions are clear, complete, succinct, and recorded.

 ## How to start using decision records with tools